Listening Exchanges

 A research team from the GCHU and Primary Care was awarded funding from the University’s OPEN Network to explore a new community engagement method developed in Oxford, called “Listening Exchanges”.
 The aim of the Listening Exchanges approach is to bring together citizens with different views on specific policy approaches, to encourage mutual understanding, reduce polarisation and support community cohesion and resilience.

-As the final report of the recent GCHU “Listening Exchanges” pilot project is published, Becks Sutton, a mediator on the project, describes the experience of working locally to explore ways of staying in respectful connection with our neighbours when we disagree.
+The final report of the recent GCHU “Listening Exchanges” pilot project is published which describes the experience of working locally to explore ways of staying in respectful connection with our neighbours when we disagree.

 Can polarisation be addressed through community dialogue?